-The Gender Role Stereotypes, Patriarchal Beliefs, and Spirituality as Predictors of Male Nursing Students’ Major Satisfaction: A Cross-Sectional Study
+The Gender Role Stereotypes, Patriarchal Beliefs, and Spirituality As Predictors of Male Nursing Students’ Major Satisfaction: A Cross-Sectional Study

 • Riski Nuril Hasanah Nursing Study Program, Faculty of Health, Institut Ilmu Kesehatan Bhakti Wiyata Kediri, Kediri 64114, Indonesia